 The Bible teaches that we are all equal and created in God’s image.
 Moreover, according to Jesus, the entire Law in which humanity was created to approximate is summarized in two “great commands”: Everyone love God, and everyone love everyone (from your neighbors to those who consider you an enemy).
 According to Jesus, since we were created on purpose and for the specific purpose to love all people, therefore, we ought to love all people — including those of different races.

 By the way, there is a big “or else” according to Jesus.
 If one does not wish to live according to the Law of Christ and God’s purpose for humanity, they are free to spend eternity apart from God’s loving plan.
 They are free to do things their own way for eternity.
-Jesus referred to this place as hell.
+Jesus referred to this state of affairs as hell.

 Stay reasonable (Isaiah 1:18),